 “O liberty!
 When will you cease to be a vain word?
 We have been to-day shut up for seventeen days.
 We are told that we shall be let out to-morrow, But is not this a vain hope?”

 The wedding was to occur at 8pm, and although Josephine arrived on time, Napoleon was nowhere in sight.
 Among those at the civil ceremony were four witnesses and a public officer in the municipality named Charles-Theodore-François Leclerc.
-Leclerc arrived at 6pm but got tired waiting for Napoleon.
-He left and went home to bed.
+He arrived at 6pm but got tired waiting for Napoleon, left, and went home to bed.
 Napoleon did not arrive until 10pm as he had gotten sidetracked pouring over maps.

 Unlike Napoleon’s wedding to Marie Louise in 1810, there were no festivities and there was no bride dressed in luxurious finery or swathed in diamonds.
 Josephine appeared dressed in a fashionable muslin dress, and because it was winter, she was wrapped in a warm coat.

 Besides Barras, three other witnesses were also in attendance.
 Tallien was one.
-Another witness was Etienne-Jacques-Jerome Calmelet.
-Calmelet was a lawyer and also Josephine’s business advisor.
-He was supposedly not impressed by Napoleon, and, in fact, before the wedding, he purportedly advised Josephine not to marry the penniless Napoleon as he feared, Napoleon would never amount to anything.
+Another witness was Etienne-Jacques-Jerome Calmelet, who was a lawyer and also Josephine’s business advisor.
+He was supposedly not impressed by Napoleon, and, in fact, before the wedding purportedly advised Josephine not to marry the penniless Napoleon as he feared, the general would never amount to anything.
 Finally, the last witness was a captain aide-de-camp named Jean Léonor François, Count Le Marois (Le Marrois or Lemarrois) who would later become a general.

-The marriage was a civil ceremony and there was no religious ceremony afterwards.
+Napoleon married Josephine in a civil ceremony with no religious ceremony afterwards.
 That was because during the French Revolution, the Catholic Church lost most of its power, and although persecutions against the church stopped by 1795, a schism still existed between the government and the Catholic Church.
 However, a few years later when Pope Pius VII came to crown Napoleon Emperor, the consecration could not go ahead without Josephine and Napoleon being religiously married.
 Thus, Napoleon’s uncle, Cardinal Fesch, arranged a secret and hasty marriage on 1 December 1804.

 “[A]fter Napolione Buonaparte and Marie-Joseph-Rose Detascher had declared, with a loud voice, that they took each other, by mutual consent, for husband and wife, I promised, with a loud voice, Napolione Buonaparte, and Marie-Joseph-Rose Detascher, to be united in marriage, and that in the presence of witnesses, of the age of majority, hereafter named to wit: – Paul Barras … Jean Lemarais … Jean-Lambert Tallien … Etienne-Jacques-Jerome Calmelet … all of whom, the parties, and myself had signed after reading.”

-Of the wedding ceremony, one twenty-first century biographer commented that Josephine and Napoleon could have easily obtained a divorce because their marriage was a sham.
-The biographer wrote:
+Although Napoleon married Josephine, one twenty-first century biographer, Avner Falk, commented that the couple could have easily obtained a divorce because their marriage was a sham.
+Falk also wrote:

 “There were many legal flaws in the civil wedding process.
 Napoleon and Josephine lied about their age and presented false documents; Lemarois was not yet of age and therefore could not be a witness; and the ceremony was illegally performed by Collin-Lacombe, who had not authority to officiate.
 André Castelot [who wrote a biography of Josephine in 1965] thought that Lerclerq signed the marriage act the next day to legalize it and Max Gallo [a twenty-first century historian] believed that Leclerq himself performed the marriage ceremony.”

-After the ceremony, there was no celebration.
-Everyone just went home.
-Napoleon went with Josephine to the house she was leasing at No. 6 rue Chantereine, located in a fashionable part of Paris called the Chaussee D’Antin.
+After Napoleon married Josephine, there was no celebration, a circumstance that similarly befell Jacques-Rose Récamier after he married Juliette Bernard, who then became Madame Récamier.
+In both cases, everyone just went home.
+Napoleon went to Josephine’s house that she was leasing at No. 6 rue Chantereine, located in a fashionable part of Paris called the Chaussee D’Antin.
 However, the wedding night appears to have had problems just like the wedding.